O-MG/DemonSeed/README.md

 Programming instructions and BOM will be added over the next month, but you can use any ATTiny85 programming guides for now.

+**LICENSE:**

+These are intended for personal use and education in a nonprofit way.
+Please ask if you want utilize these for profit.